 The Sprinque API uses API keys to authenticate requests.
 After you have signed up for a sandbox account with Sprinque, you are ready to create a key for authenticating every request.

-Sandbox keys and production keys are different, both expire after 1 year by default.
+Sandbox keys and production keys are different.
 API keys are the only way to authenticate requests, so, treat your API keys as you would any secure password.
 They should not be shared in publicly accessible areas such as GitHub, client-side code, and so forth.